azure-buddy/azure-buddy-online-website/content/tips-tricks/intro-nuclei-azure/index.md

 }
 ```

 Now you can start the actual deployment using `Bicep`.
-I already manually created the *Azure Resource Group* called *nuclei-sandbox*.
+Ensure that you already have created the *Azure Resource Group* called *nuclei-sandbox*.

 ```
 az deployment group create --resource-group 'nuclei-sandbox' --template-file deployment/azure/solution.bicep --parameters '@deployment/azure/params.json'